jimpil/clj-bom/README.md

                  ["ghi" "jkl"]]))
 ```

+`bom-input-stream` and `bom-output-stream` behave similarly with `bom-reader` and `bom-writer respectively`.
+The only difference is that they don't wrap the in/out streams in reader/writer objects.

 ## Alternatives
 If you already have `apache.commons.io` in your stack, then I guess `BOMInputStream` is the closest thing to what clj-bom tries to do.
 It is slightly lower level though.
 You would need to construct a BOMInputStream, manually detect the encoding, which you use in a subsequent `io/reader` call.